13 Essential Steps to Start a Successful Trucking Company in 2024

-The trucking industry is one of the largest and most integral parts of the American economy.
+The trucking industry is one of the American economy’s largest and most integral parts.
 In fact, 70% of U.S. freight goods are moved by trucks.
 Due to the industry’s economic impact and value, there’s always a high demand for trucks, truckers, and trucking companies.
 With that being said, before you start your own trucking business, it’s important to first familiarize yourself with all the economic and logistical factors.
-Knowing what to expect, including obtaining necessary licenses and startup expenses, will help you be better prepared and more successful in the long run.
+Knowing what to expect, including obtaining necessary business licenses and startup expenses, will help you be better prepared and more successful in the long-haul.

-If you want to become the owner-operator of your own trucking company, here’s a six-step plan to get you started.
+If you want to become the owner-operator of your own trucking company, here’s a step-by-step plan to get you started.

 The first step for anyone looking to build a new business from the ground up is to create a business plan.
 This plan should include your foundational reasoning for starting the company as well as the necessary capital to get the company off the ground.
 The Small Business Association (SBA) recommends including a 3-5 year projection of how you expect the company to grow.
 Other important components of a business plan include: